cea-hpc/modules/doc/source/modulefile.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+ If the :mconfig:`auto_handling` configuration option is enabled :mfcmd:`prereq` will attempt to load specified modulefile if not found loaded yet (see :envvar:`MODULES_AUTO_HANDLING` in :ref:`module(1)`).

  The ``--tag`` option accepts a list of module tags to apply to *modulefile* once loaded. *taglist* corresponds to the concatenation of multiple tags separated by colon character. *taglist* should not contain tags inherited from *modulefile* state or from other modulefile commands.

  .. only:: html

+    .. versionchanged:: 4.2
+       An attempt to load modulefile is made if :mconfig:`auto_handling` configuration option is enabled

     .. versionchanged:: 5.1
        Option ``--tag`` added